ImagicTheCat/Tsux/README.md

   tpl.herit(another_tpl);
 ```

-The template will herit of the possibles translations given by the parent translator and all identifiers.
+The template will herit of the possibles translations given by the parent's translator and all the identifiers.
 Multiple heritances possible.

 #### Template notation